 Pacsafe makes some incredible bags that are both durable AND functional, and I love having the peace of mind of the anti-theft features like slash-proof material and zipper hooks to make it really tough for anyone to get at my gear.

-I don't do a ton of post-processing, but I do edit nearly all my photos.
+I don't do a ton of post-processing on my photos, but I do edit nearly all my images.
 Sometimes it's as simple as straightening a horizon (I can NOT seem to take a straight photo to save my life) or making a quick crop, and other times I boost the saturation or bring up shadows a bit in order to make my photos match what I saw with my eyes.

 My go-to for photo editing is Adobe Lightroom.
 It gives you all the tools you need to touch up just about any image, and also helps you organize your image library.